 Skip to main content

-Built-in variables available in Playwright Check Suites
+Built-in variables in Playwright Check Suites

 Checkly sets the following environment variables on every Playwright Check Suite run: